MochiDiffusion/MochiDiffusion/README.md

 You will need to convert or download Core ML models in order to use Mochi Diffusion.

 A few models have been converted and uploaded [here](https://huggingface.co/godly-devotion/apple-coreml-models/tree/main).
-These models were built using `ORIGINAL` attention and are compatible with compute unit `CPU & GPU`.
-If you'd rather use the `CPU & NLE` option you should convert the models using `SPLIT_EINSUM` option.

 Download the `original` version if using `CPU & GPU` compute option.
 Otherwise download the `split_einsum` version.